-Pedestrian chicane gate on Castle Creek Road, Drapers Road and Beechworth Road.
+Pedestrian chicane gate on Castle Creek Road, Elliott Lane (off Drapers Road) and Beechworth Road.

 Wodonga is leading the way by establishing a network of protected bush reserves across its municipality.
 In 2006, the Wodonga Retained Environment Network Strategy was prepared by the Albury Wodonga Development Corporation in partnership with Wodonga Council and the Department of Environment and Primary Industries (DEPI).

 The WRENs Strategy set out to ensure that the predicted urban spread into the areas that are situated southeast of Wodonga (Leneva and Baranduda) occurs in an environmentally sound manner.
 That is, in a way that protects the existing bush areas and their biodiversity (plants, animals and genes), while ensuring development is of a sustainable design.